l1siki-dev/okinawa_gametheory/docs/01_Analysis/001_media-okinawa.md

-# 5: "Okinawa local newspaper is on Okinawans' side."
+# Incentive Analysis: Okinawa media dominate 99.43% narratives

-"Okinawa media is on Okinawans' side."
+"Okinawa local newspaper is on Okinawans' side."

 This is a fantasy.
 You might guess, "Are they secretly on Tokyo's side?"
 If so, it would be fun.
 But no.